roots/bud/docs/extending-authoring.md

 #### Options

-And, if there are options to pass which might be configurable, we can use `options`:
+If there are parts of the plugin which are configurable, we can use `options` instead of passing them directly to the constructor:

 ```ts
 export const register = ({extensions}) => {